noryson/CoinPool/README.md

 6. Oyindamola Dasola Abiola
 7. Mbora Githua
 8. Olukayode Alao
-9. Francis Mullan
-10. Egunjobi Kehinde
+9. Egunjobi Kehinde
-11. Kingsley Cottrel
+10. Kingsley Cottrel

 <p><strong> Thanks for reading through this Readme.
 We hope it provides you with clarity on how our DApp functions.</strong></p>